LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 #.
 For *Project Metadata/Options/Java*, select *11*.
 #.
 For *Dependencies*, search for and add the following: *Spring Web*,
    and *Spring Boot DevTools*.

+   .. admonition:: Note

+      For some projects in this book, you'll also need to add *ThymeLeaf* and *Validation* as dependencies.

 #.
 Click *Generate* to create a ``.zip`` file of the project starter code.

 .. figure:: figures/spring-initializr-11.png